Barackwilliam/profile/README.md

 ## Features

 - **Responsive Design**: The portfolio is fully responsive and adapts to different screen sizes, including mobile and tablet.
-- **Projects**: Showcases William's projects with clickable links and interactive hover effects.
+- **Projects**: Showcases My projects with clickable links and interactive hover effects.
 - **Contact Info**: Provides email and phone contact options.
 - **Animations**: Subtle animations are included for a more engaging experience.